 After 20 minutes of repeating the mantra “So hum” silently in my head, I enter into a dreamy, tranquil state, somewhere between being awake and asleep.
 I guess this is what they call “transcendence”.

 I almost forget where I am as the first chord of “Planet Telex” blasts through the speakers.
 The band might as well have been in the room with us, it’s that intense.

 Did I mention that this is all taking place at RAK studios in St John’s Wood – the same studio where the band recorded “The Bends” in 1994?
 It certainly adds a special something.
 You can’t even hear the rumble of cars driving past, thanks to the heavily soundproofed walls.

-As the album draws to a close after “Street Spirit (Fade Out)” (i’m almost in tears by this point), we lie there in a still, blissful silence.
+As the album draws to a close after “Street Spirit (Fade Out)”, we lie there in a still, blissful silence.
 The benefit of the guided meditation and being forced to listen to the entire album from start to finish, is that you really tune into the rhythms and soak up the space between the notes.
 You’re filled with a profound sense of appreciation for these musicians and their craft.

 It feels a bit like going to church where you’re connecting with the universe through the medium of music.
 In fact I was so moved by the experience that I went home and repeated the process with another album.
 (I can sense a new Sunday ritual coming on…).